 High style terrarium

 Terrariums can become an incredible source of inspiration in floral design.
 Usually used to grow plants, they can prove to be quite a nice and "high style" way to display beautiful blooms.
 That was my main inspiration when creating this design in a glass hurricane.
 I chose a mix of nice winter greens with different textures: noble fir, princess pine and seeded eucalyptus to create the base while 3 Dolce vitae roses and an ornamental kale create 2 focal points.
+This is a true European style design in the sense that the green materials are carefully selected for their visual appeal, and are an important part of the design, not just creating volume.

 Saturday, December 10, 2011